Matthew-D-Johnston/js225/js229_study_guide.md

 ##### The `__proto__` Property

-* Many older JavaScript programs use a property named `__proto__`, which is pronounced **dunder prototype** instead of `Object.setPrototypeOf` and `Object.getPrototypeOf`. "dunder" is a shortened version of "double underscore", which alludes to teh double underscores at the beginning and end of the name.
+* Many older JavaScript programs use a property named `__proto__`, which is pronounced **dunder prototype** instead of `Object.setPrototypeOf` and `Object.getPrototypeOf`. "dunder" is a shortened version of "double underscore", which alludes to the double underscores at the beginning and end of the name.
 The `__proto__` property is a _deprecated_, non-hidden version of the `[[Prototype]]` property.
 As a rule, you should only use `__proto__` if you need to support very old browsers or old versions of Node, or as a convenient shortcut with temporary code or debugging operations.
 You may run into code that uses it, so you need to at least be aware of it.

 ##### Prototype Chain and the Object.prototype Object